-However, the Greek word translated “marital unfaithfulness” is a word which can mean any form of sexual immorality.
-It can mean fornication, prostitution, adultery, etc. Jesus is possibly saying that divorce is permissible if sexual immorality is committed.
-Sexual relations are an integral part of the marital bond: “the two will become one flesh” (Genesis 2:24; Matthew 19:5; Ephesians 5:31).
+However, the Greek word translated “sexual immorality” is a general word that can mean any form of sexual sin.
+It can refer to fornication, prostitution, adultery, etc. Jesus is possibly saying that divorce is permissible if sexual immorality is committed.
+Sexual relations are an integral part of the marital bond: “The two will become one flesh” (Genesis 2:24; Matthew 19:5; Ephesians 5:31).
 Therefore, any breaking of that bond by sexual relations outside of marriage might be a permissible reason for divorce.

-Sometimes lost in the debate over the exception clause is the fact that, whatever “marital unfaithfulness” means, it is an allowance for divorce, not a requirement for it.
+Sometimes lost in the debate over the exception clause is the fact that, whatever “sexual immorality” means in Matthew 5 and 19, it is an allowance for divorce, not a requirement for it.
 Even when adultery is committed, a couple can, through God’s grace, learn to forgive and begin rebuilding their marriage.
 God has forgiven us of so much more.
-Surely we can follow His example and even forgive the sin of adultery (Ephesians 4:32).
-However, in many instances a spouse is unrepentant and continues in sexual immorality.
-That is where Matthew 19:9 applies.
+Surely, we can follow His example and even forgive the sin of adultery (Ephesians 4:32).
+However, in many instances a spouse is unrepentant and continues the immoral behavior.
+That is when Matthew 19:9 applies.